Optimal Hold-Out Size in Cross-Validation: Introduction

+Cross-validation (CV) is widely treated as a ``neutral'' way to evaluate predictive performance and choose among models or tuning parameters.
+In practice, however, CV is often used as a {gatekeeper for scientific claims}: a model choice made by CV can determine which covariates are reported as significant, which mechanisms are described as active, or which policies are recommended.
+In these settings, the CV procedure is not merely a computational device; it is part of the inferential pipeline.
+A central and rarely justified component of that pipeline is the hold-out size, or equivalently, the number of folds $K$.
+Most applied work defaults to convention (80/20, $K=5$, $K=10$), even though changing $K$ can change the selected model and the conclusions drawn from it.

+The reason is simple: $K$ controls two competing effects.
+Larger training sets can yield better-fitted models (lower predictive bias), but smaller test sets yield noisier performance estimates (higher evaluation variance).
+When predictive performance is strongly separated across candidate procedures, these differences may not matter.
+However, in many modern problems-- especially with flexible models, many tuning parameters, or high-dimensional sparsity-- the performance curve can be nearly flat.
+In that regime, the choice of $K$ can act primarily on {stability and selection} rather than on average fit: two choices of $K$ may have essentially identical estimated loss, yet produce different selected models and, therefore, different downstream narratives.
+A researcher faced with conflicting CV outcomes across fold counts has no standard, principled way to decide which $K$ is appropriate.

+This paper treats the choice of hold-out size as a decision problem.
+Our target is {pure} predictive performance-- performance net of irreducible noise-- rather than raw empirical loss, and we make explicit that any decision based on CV must confront uncertainty in the evaluation itself.
+The main obstacle is that evaluation uncertainty in $K$-fold CV is not universally estimable from the observed data without further assumptions \citep{bengio2004no}.
+Existing theory provides valuable asymptotic descriptions of CV-based comparisons and tests \citep[e.g.,][]{austern2020asymptotics,bayle2020cross,li2023asymptotics}, and guidance for particular settings \citep[e.g.,][]{arlot2016choice}, but does not yield a general finite-sample, dataset-specific criterion that transparently trades off accuracy against evaluation uncertainty.

+Our contribution is to provide such a criterion by deriving finite-sample characterizations of the evaluation uncertainty (exact under symmetric errors; upper bounds more generally), linking this uncertainty to the loss, and embedding the tradeoff in an explicit mean--variance utility.
+This yields a transparent rule that maps an irreducible-noise parameter (reflecting the analyst's tolerance for evaluation uncertainty) to an optimal hold-out size.
+In contrast to a single ``recommended'' $K$, the output is a robustness map: which $K$ is optimal under which noise regimes, and how conclusions change across that map.

-The theoretical analysis in this paper concerns the evaluation loss on a single hold-out set of size $m$, which represents the fundamental uncertainty of assessing a model on $m$ new observations.
-In practice, this choice of $m$ is implemented through standard $K$-fold cross-validation by setting $m = N/K$. $K$-fold cross-validation averages several such hold-out evaluations, reducing variance but not altering the bias-variance tradeoff that determines the optimal hold-out size.
+A final practical point concerns implementation.
+The theoretical analysis concerns evaluation on a single hold-out set of size $m$, representing the fundamental uncertainty of assessing a fitted model on $m$ new observations.
+In standard $K$-fold CV, $m=N/K$ and the reported loss averages across folds; this averaging reduces variance but does not remove the underlying tradeoff induced by the hold-out size.
+Thus, choosing $K$ remains a scientific decision: it determines how aggressively one prioritizes training accuracy versus reliable evaluation.